xemu-project/xemu-website/docs/docs/download.md

 !!! warning "Accessible Directories"

 	When using the flatpak installation method, only the `~/.var/app/app.xemu.xemu/data/xemu/xemu` directory can be written to by xemu.
 The Hard Disk image must be placed there, for example at `~/.var/app/app.xemu.xemu/data/xemu/xemu/xbox_hdd.qcow2`.

+	If you want to whitelist additional directories, you can [do so with Flatseal](troubleshooting.md#flatpak-release-will-not-load-bios-mcpx-rom-hard-drive).

 ### Build from source